Dir. Jaume Collet-Serra

 "look into my eyes..."

-Darkmatters final rating of: öööööööö (8 – effective horror thrill ride)
+Darkmatters rating: öööööööö (8 – effective horror thrill ride)

 Darkmatters quick reference guide: